 In today’s episode, we’re going to answer a simple question.

-I HAVE MARKETING DATA.
+I HAVE DIGITAL MARKETING DATA.
 NOW WHAT?

 Originally from South Africa, Barbara moved over from the field of public relations to marketing almost seven years ago.
 She joined up with Eagle Technology when they arrived in the US eighteen months ago.